- Can I check who viewed my Instagram profile?

 Instagram first shows your stories to the most relevant Instagram users — your close friends and people with whom you have the most interaction.
 When you open the viewer list soon after publishing your story, it ranks the viewers chronologically.
 However, the ranking algorithm changes when your Instagram story reaches a certain number of viewers.
 Then people who interact with your stories and posts typically get ranked first, while the least active ones go to the bottom of the list.
 So if you regularly find unrecognized users among your top viewers, it is likely that they are Instagram stalkers.

 Another thing to do is to analyze your Instagram follower list more thoroughly.
 To do this, just tap on your profile photo on the bottom right of the screen and then tap on the follower number.
 Here you can see all your Instagram followers.

 If you see anyone you don’t recognize, open that user’s account and check it.
 Here are a couple of signs of a fake account:

 We recommend deleting fake accounts because potential Instagram stalkers can hide behind them, increasing the risk of Instagram scams.
-Moreover, we advise removing all the accounts that you don’t recognize and find interesting.
+Moreover, we advise removing all accounts that you don’t recognize or find interesting.
 When it comes to your social media following, quality is more important than quantity, and the latter usually comes with additional threats.

 Another way to identify your Instagram stalkers is by using a third-party app.
 Tons of these apps are available.
 Most show who follows or unfollows you, likes your post, or blocks you.
 Some of them even boast that they can show who views your profile.